Enya: 1982–1986: Early solo career

-Enya stated, following her departure from Clannad, 'the fact is that I had become very friendly with Nicky and Roma.
-I trusted them [...] basically, I felt there was more there for me career-wise.'
+The semi which was the Ryans' former family home in Artane, where Enya resided.
+The property housed the original Aigle Studio from 1982 until the mid-1990s.

-Nicky suggested to Enya that either she return to Gweedore 'with no particular definite future', or live with him and Roma in suburban Artane, Dublin 'and see what happens, musically', the latter of which Enya decided was best for her career.
+Enya moved in with the Ryans at their semi-detached home in Artane, Dublin in 1982.
+Nicky suggested to Enya that either she return to Gweedore "with no particular definite future", or live with him and Roma and "see what happens, musically".
 After their bank denied them a loan, Enya reportedly sold her saxophone, which she had been learning to play at the time, and also gave piano lessons as a source of income.
-Nicky Ryan used what they could afford to build a recording facility in the Ryans' garden shed, formerly a Scout hut, which they named "Aigle Studio", after the French word for eagle.
+Nicky Ryan used what they could afford to build a recording facility, which became their studio.

-A visitor to the house in the early 1980s described access as having to 'walk through the house to get to the studio [...] the kids [Nicky and Roma's daughters] were young then so the place was strewn with toys but the set-up suited everyone.
-They'd have breakfast and Enya would head off to the studio.'

-Shortly after leaving Clannad and thus the family home in Gweedore, Enya lived with the Ryans from 1982, until 1989, when she was able to buy a penthouse apartment in Killiney.

-Enya and the Ryans rented out the original Aigle Studio out to other musicians to help recoup the costs.
+Enya stated, following her departure from Clannad, "the fact is that I had become very friendly with Nicky and Roma.
+I trusted them [...] basically, I felt there was more there for me career-wise."
 The trio formed a musical and business partnership, with Nicky as Enya's producer and arranger and Roma as her lyricist.
-They called their company, of which each owns a third, Aigle Music.
+They called their company, of which each owned a third, Aigle Music.
 In the following two years, Enya developed her technique and composition by listening to recordings of her reciting pieces of classical music and repeated this process until she started to improvise sections and develop her own arrangements.
-Her first composition was "An Taibhse Uaigneach", Irish Gaelic for "The Lonely Ghost".

-Following her departure from Clannad in 1982, Enya (as Eithne Ní Bhraonáin) featured on tracks alongside a few artists, often on keyboards or backing vocals, with Nicky Ryan as producer.
-She played the Prophet-5 synthesiser on the group Altan's Ceol Aduaidh, led by Mairéad Ní Mhaonaigh and the late Frankie Kennedy.
-That year, Enya had the original offer from Mike Oldfield to sing on a new song of his, likely to have been "Moonlight Shadow".
-Supposedly due to existing contract clashes, she had to decline, so Oldfield later approached Scottish singer Maggie Reilly who sang on the record for Oldfield.
-An Irish folk-type song named "Bailieboro and Me", penned by Charlie McGettigan, features Enya singing backing vocals on a 1982 recording, primarily credited as Eithne Ní Bhraonáin playing the grand piano for the song.
+Following her departure from Clannad in 1982, Enya featured on tracks alongside several artists (credited as Eithne Ní Bhraonáin).
+Similarly, she was playing keyboards or singing backing vocals with Nicky Ryan as producer.
+She played the Prophet-5 synthesiser on the album Ceol Aduaidh, led by Mairéad Ní Mhaonaigh and Frankie Kennedy, who later formed Altan.
+Enya also had an offer from Mike Oldfield to sing on new songs, likely including the hit song "Moonlight Shadow".
+Supposedly due to contract clashes, she declined, so Oldfield later approached Scottish singer Maggie Reilly to sing the songs.
+A song penned by Charlie McGettigan named "Bailieboro and Me" features Enya singing backing vocals, as well as credit for playing grand piano for the song.